 15 Y E A R S O F A L L E Y E S O N H I P H O P: Central Cee / Pa Salieu

 And of course: no All Eyes On Hip Hop without an afterparty!
-This evening will be expertly closed by the ladies of SupAfly Collective, our long time resident DJ Azer and Blck Mamba, known from her show at Studio Brussel.
+This evening will be expertly closed by the ladies of SupAfly Collective and our long time resident DJ Azer.
 Expect lots of bangers, a ride down memory lane and the latest classics-to-be - party vibes, quoi!
-DVTCH NORRIS and Mars will be your hosts.
+DVTCH NORRIS will be your host.

 The first real indoor hip hop party in a long time: FINA-GODDAMN-LY!
 And what's a birthday party without friends?
 We'll see you in De Vooruit!

 Central Cee is proving himself to be one of London’s most exciting emerging artists.
 He built U.K.-wide buzz with the shimmying "Loading" in 2020, forging a dynamic drill-based sound with relentless flows and volatile street tales.
 This success followed him into early 2021: January's "Pinging (6 Figures)" offered a more traditional take on drill, while February's "Commitment Issues" secured Cee a number nine spot on the U.K. charts.
 His debut mixtape, Wild West, arrived this March.
 The tape expanded Cee's vivid drill sound with forward-thinking production and a wider range of narratives.

 ツ Pa Salieu ツ